 Allergic reactions to silver fillings are rare.
 Fewer than 100 cases have ever been reported, according to the American Dental Association.
 In these rare circumstances, mercury or one of the metals used in an amalgam restoration is thought to trigger the allergic response.
 Symptoms of amalgam allergy are similar to those experienced in a typical skin allergy and include skin rashes and itching.
 Patients who suffer amalgam allergies typically have a medical or family history of allergies to metals.
 Once an allergy is confirmed, another restorative material can be used.

 Constant pressure from chewing, grinding, or clenching can cause dental fillings to wear away, chip, or crack.
 Although you may not be able to tell that your filling is wearing down, your dentist can identify weaknesses in your restorations during a regular check-up.

 If the seal between the tooth enamel and the filling breaks down, food particles and decay-causing bacteria can work their way under the filling.
 You then run the risk of developing additional decay in that tooth.
 Decay that is left untreated can progress to infect the dental pulp and may cause an abscessed tooth.

 If the filling is large or the recurrent decay is extensive, there may not be enough tooth structure remaining to support a replacement filling.
 In these cases, your dentist may need to replace the filling with a crown.

-New fillings that fall out are probably the result of improper cavity preparation, contamination of the preparation prior to placement of the restoration, or a fracture of the restoration from bite or chewing trauma.
+New fillings that fall out are probably the result of inadequate dental work, contamination of the preparation prior to placement of the restoration, or a fracture of the restoration from bite or chewing trauma.
 Older restorations will generally be lost due to decay or fracturing of the remaining tooth.